alexander784/Weather_pipeline/README.md

 - **Orchestrate**: Automate with Apache Airflow
 - **Containerize**: Deploy anywhere with Docker

-The pipeline runs automatically every 6 minutes with built-in error handling, automatic retries, and email notifications on failures.
+The pipeline runs automatically every 6 minutes with built in error handling, automatic retries, and email notifications on failures.

 ---